Rugal/oral-programming/README.md

 ###integration
-My plan is, after finished these three modules, I will integrate them in this module for the sake of tidy.
+My plan is, after finished these three modules, I will integrate them in this module for the sake of tidiness.
 I hate messy code.
 That's why I did a lot of changes and refactors to [J.A.R.V.I.S.](https://github.com/lkuza2/java-speech-api)